rewanthtammana/sigstore-the-easy-way/guide/rekor/query-transparency-log.md

 We can use the above UUIDs to gather more information on the signatures/artifacts uploaded to the transparency log.

-## Rekor-cli with shasum of artifact
+## Rekor-cli with shasum of hashed rekor object

-In the output, you will find the sha256sum of the object.
+In the output, you will find the sha256sum of the hashed rekor object.
 We can even use that sha value to query the transparency log.

 ```bash
 rekor-cli get --log-index 7403797 --format json | jq -r '.Body.HashedRekordObj.data.hash.value'